MYASHAWINI/backend-framework/README.md

 Think of a REST API like a menu at your favorite restaurant.
 Each dish represents a resource, like an image or a document.
 When you choose from the menu, you use HTTP methods to place your order.
 The kitchen, which acts as the server, prepares your dish based on what you asked for.

 Clients can easily order, update, or delete items from the menu.
 They can also manage resources using HTTP methods such as GET, POST, PUT, and DELETE.
 The great thing about this system is that it is organized.
 You can access it with simple actions.
 This makes it easy for both people and machines to use!

-REST vs SOAP
-SOAP and REST build web services in different ways.
-SOAP is a protocol with strict rules for XML messaging.
-It describes how services, transactions, and security should work.
-You use structured XML to make requests and get responses for operations.
-SOAP services are explained clearly with WSDL documents.
-These documents give detailed data about each action.
-This helps make robust tools, but it can also feel complicated.

 REST is a way to design systems.
 It follows certain principles, like having a uniform interface and interactions that do not depend on each other.
 With REST, people can work with resources using URIs.
 They can also move resource data, like JSON and XML, between clients and servers.
 Instead of showing different operations, REST lets you access named resources, much like you would open files in a folder.
 By focusing on architectural constraints for better scalability, REST wants to make connections simpler and lighter.